european-modelling-hubs/covid19-forecast-hub-europe/data-truth/OWID/README.md

 see also the [data-truth](..) directory.

-- `truth-OWID-Incident Hospitalizations.csv`: truth data set as weekly data, including data likely to be revised (see `status` column)
+- `truth-OWID-Incident Hospitalizations.csv`: truth data set as weekly data, including data likely to be revised (see `status` column); the `date` column corresponds to the last date in each week.
-- `truncated-OWID-Incident Hospitalizations.csv`: truth data set as weekly data, likely not to be revised substantially
+- `truncated-OWID-Incident Hospitalizations.csv`: truth data set as weekly data, likely not to be revised substantially; the `date` column corresponds to the last date in each week.
 - `recommended-cutoffs.csv`: estimated number of weeks to cut off unless able to correct for right truncation, as reflected in the `status` column of the data files